project-chip/connectedhomeip/docs/guides/nrfconnect_examples_software_update.md

 project.

 > **_WARNING:_**
-> - The mcumgr tool using Bluetooth LE is available only for Linux and
->   macOS systems.
-On Windows, there is no support for Device Firmware Upgrade
->   over Bluetooth LE yet.
-> - It might not be possible to connect to the nRF device when using the mcumgr on Linux with the Bluetooth LE adapter.
->   In such cases, you can use Zephyr's Bluetooth HCI USB sample and program it to your device.
->   For example, to build the sample for the nRF52840 DK, use the following command:
 >
+> -   The mcumgr tool using Bluetooth LE is available only for Linux and macOS
+>     systems.
+On Windows, there is no support for Device Firmware Upgrade over
+>     Bluetooth LE yet.
+> -   It might not be possible to connect to the nRF device when using the
+>     mcumgr on Linux with the built-in Bluetooth LE adapter.
+In such cases, you can use
+>     Zephyr's Bluetooth HCI USB sample and program it to a Nordic Semiconductor's development kit to form an external Bluetooth LE adapter.
+>     For example, to build the sample for the nRF52840 DK, use the following
+>     command:
+>
->       cd zephyr/samples/bluetooth/hci_usb && west build -b nrf52840dk_nrf52840 – -DCONFIG_BT_LL_SW_SPLIT=y
+>         cd zephyr/samples/bluetooth/hci_usb && west build -b nrf52840dk_nrf52840 -- -DCONFIG_BT_LL_SW_SPLIT=y

 Complete the following steps to perform DFU using mcumgr: